-Armed police raid on Dunedin house
+Armed police descend on Dunedin house in raid

 • Person arrested in armed police raid of property in Penrose, Auckland

-The spokeswoman said police were involved in executing a search warrant but could provide no further immediate details.
+A spokeswoman said police were involved in executing a search warrant but provided no further details.

-An Otago Daily Times reporter photographed the police presence, which involved several armed officers.
+In an update this morning Senior Sergeant Craig Dinnissen said the raid was not connected to an alleged armed robbery attempt in the city yesterday.

+In yesterday's incident a knife-wielding man entered the 10 O'Clock Dairy, in Prince Albert Rd but fled after a fog cannon was activated.